Outer space (mathematics): Marked metric graphs

 Let n ≥ 2.
 For the free group Fn fix a "rose" Rn, that is a wedge, of n circles wedged at a vertex v, and fix an isomorphism between Fn and the fundamental group π1(Rn, v) of Rn.
 From this point on we identify Fn and π1(Rn, v) via this isomorphism.

 A marking on Fn consists of a homotopy equivalence f : Rn → Γ where Γ is a finite connected graph without degree-one and degree-two vertices.
 Up to a (free) homotopy, f is uniquely determined by the isomorphism f# : π_{1}(R_{n}) → π_{1}(Γ), that is by an isomorphism F_{n} → π_{1}(Γ).

 A metric graph is a finite connected graph $\gamma$ together with the assignment to every topological edge e of Γ of a positive real number L(e) called the length of e.

 The volume of a metric graph is the sum of the lengths of its topological edges.

 A marked metric graph structure on Fn consists of a marking f : Rn → Γ together with a metric graph structure L on Γ.

-Two marked metric graph structures f1 : Rn → Γ1 and f2 : Rn → Γ2 are equivalent if there exists an isometry θ : Γ1 → Γ2 such that, up to free homotopy, we have θ o f1 = f2.
+Two marked metric graph structures f1 : Rn → Γ1 and f2 : Rn → Γ2 are equivalent if there exists an isometry θ : Γ1 → Γ2 such that, up to free homotopy, we have θ ∘ f1 = f2.

 The Outer space Xn consists of equivalence classes of all the volume-one marked metric graph structures on Fn.